j0shl0be/phone-free-desk/README.md

 - `GET /health` - Health check

 ### 2. Vision Detector (`src/vision/`)
+**Hybrid detection system combining three technologies:**
-- **YOLOv8n (nano)** for lightweight object detection on Raspberry Pi 5
+- **YOLOv8n** for phone detection
-- Detects "cell phone" class from COCO dataset (any phone, any color)
+  - Detects "cell phone" class from COCO dataset
+  - Works with any phone, any color, any lighting
+  - Frame skipping for performance (configurable)
+- **MediaPipe Hands** for trigger detection
+  - Precise hand landmark detection
+  - Triggers when hand overlaps with phone bbox
-- Detects "person" class for trigger and targeting
+- **MediaPipe Face Detection** for targeting
-- Overlap detection between person and phone (trigger)
+  - Accurate face center detection
-- Automatic targeting of person's head area (upper 20% of bbox)
-- Robust to lighting, phone colors, orientations
+  - Used to aim the water spray at your face
 - Runs at 10 FPS with Logitech C270 webcam

 ### 3. Hardware Controller (`src/hardware/`)